-This three-acre garden in Pasadena, California, is considered "My Garden" by Betty and Charles "Kicker" McKenney, who live in a townhouse adjacent to it.
-But the story of the garden is a bit more complicated than that.
+This 3-acre property in Pasadena, California, was transformed from a mess into a beautiful garden by Betty and Charles “Kicker” McKenny who live in a townhouse adjacent to it.

 Through substantial fundraising efforts—with about $15,000 raised each year from donations and events—and grants from the city and Caltrans, the McKenneys have a budget of about $45,000 to $50,000 per year, for the garden.
 And the McKenneys, who are retired, now spend about two to three hours in the garden each day during the summer and five to six hours each day during the fall through the spring.